-Arrive at Moscow Airport, where you are met and transferred to the luxurious Ritz-Carlton (or similar) for a two-night stay.
-Located in Moscow city centre, and within walking distance of Red Square and the Bolshoi Theatre, guests will discover a classic and sophisticated ambience within this luxury hotel.
+Arrive at Moscow Airport, where you are met and transferred to the five-star Hotel Baltschug Kempinski Moscow (or similar) for a two-night stay.

 This evening you are invited to a champagne drinks reception with the opportunity to meet your fellow travellers before our exclusive Welcome Dinner.
 Specially selected international wines are included with dinner, as with all meals during the tour.

 Our touring programme today takes us to the grandeur of the Kremlin - the spiritual, historical and political heart of Moscow.
 We’ll also see the treasures of the Tsars in the Armoury Chamber where we will enjoy an exclusive private viewing before it opens to the public.
 We also visit the Red Square, an iconic symbol of Russia’s former military and political might with its eclectic mix of fascinating architecture, such as the ornate St Basil’s Cathedral’s magnificent onion-domed spires, the beautiful façade of the world famous GUM Department store constructed in Tsarist times, and the sombre and evocative site of Lenin’s tomb.

 We’ll also take a tour of the opulent and unique stations of the Moscow metro - showpieces of Socialist art furnished with statues, frescoes and mosaics, unsurpassed anywhere in the world.